gavv/gavv.github.io/content/blog/007-file-locks.md

 * do not guarantee atomic switch between the locking modes (exclusive and shared)
 * up to Linux 2.6.11, didn't work on NFS; since Linux 2.6.12, flock() locks on NFS are emulated using fcntl() POSIX record byte-range locks on the entire file (unless the emulation is disabled in the NFS mount options)

-These locks are associated with a file object, i.e.:
+The lock acquisition is associated with a file object, i.e.:

-* duplicated file descriptors, e.g. created using `dup2` or `fork`, refer to the same lock
+* duplicated file descriptors, e.g. created using `dup2` or `fork`, share the lock acquisition;
-* distinct file descriptors, e.g. created using two `open` calls (even for the same file), refer to different locks
+* independent file descriptors, e.g. created using two `open` calls (even for the same file), don't share the lock acquisition;

-This is a big advantage over the POSIX record locks (see next section).
+This means that with BSD locks, threads or processes can't be synchronized on the same or duplicated file descriptor, but nevertheless, both can be synchronized on independent file descriptors.

-However, `flock()` doesn't guarantee atomic mode switch.
+`flock()` doesn't guarantee atomic mode switch.
 From the man page:

 > Converting a lock (shared to exclusive, or vice versa) is not
 > guaranteed to be atomic: the existing lock is first removed, and then